Veterans Financial FAQ

 - 1. How much does it cost to work with a Veterans Financial, Inc.?

 Nothing.
 Veterans Financial offers a FREE consultation to all families, elder care professionals, or senior living communities.
-Most families will never need to spend any money associated with obtaining benefits they deserve.
-Some families with more complex situations may be referred to an Elder Care Attorney with specific VA expertise.
+Veterans Financial will provide all necessary forms for applying to the VA at no cost.
+Some families utilize other services offer by or referred by Veterans Financial.
+For example, some families with more complex situations may be referred to an Elder Care Attorney with specific VA expertise.
 In those cases, fees charged by the attorney are between the family and the Attorney.
 Veterans Financial is not paid any referral fees by the attorney.

 - 2. How do I know if I am eligible for the Aid and Attendance benefit?